 Register a Wisconsin Foreign LLC

 A Wisconsin foreign LLC is a limited liability company that originated outside of Wisconsin but has registered to do business in Wisconsin.
-Wisconsin foreign LLCs must complete an application called a Certificate of Registration and submit it to Wisconsin's Department of Financial Institutions along with a $100 filing fee.
-Not sure if your LLC is doing business in Wisconsin?
-In most cases, if your business owns or leases property, has Wisconsin employees, or provides retail services in Wisconsin, it would be considered to be doing business there, and would need to register as a Wisconsin foreign LLC.
+Wisconsin foreign LLCs must complete an application called a Certificate of Registration and submit it to Wisconsin's Department of Financial Institutions (WDFI) along with a $100 filing fee.

 How to Register a Foreign LLC in Wisconsin

-To register a foreign LLC in Wisconsin, you’ll need to file a Certificate of Registration Foreign Limited Liability Company application with Wisconsin’s Department of Financial Institutions, Division of Corporate & Consumer Services (WFDI).
-The process of registering a foreign LLC is called foreign qualification.
+To register a foreign LLC in Wisconsin, you’ll need to file a Wisconsin Certificate of Registration Application with the WDFI and pay the $100 fee.
+The process of registering your LLC as a foreign LLC in Wisconsin is referred to as foreign qualification.
 Here’s how to do it.

 First, you’ll need to make sure your LLC’s name is available.
 Wisconsin has an online business name search where you can search to see if anyone else has registered your LLC’s name.
 If the name is already taken, you’ll need to choose a new name and file a supplemental Adoption of Fictitious Name form along with the rest of your foreign qualification paperwork.